dronefly-garden/dronefly/README.md

-# quaggagriff
+# dronefly
-Quaggagriff is a Discord Cog collection for naturalists.
+Dronefly is a Discord Cog collection for naturalists.

 ## Cogs: